wross9959/Cs2613/ExplorationActivities/EA1/README.md

 ### Installation
 #### OpenCv Python
 Must have openCV downloaded
-If not the command to run in your command promt is 'pip install opencv-python'
+If not the command to run in your command promt is `pip install opencv-python`
 ### Running the Program
 Explain how someone can run your program, including any command line arguments or input they need to provide.